 The CDC actually has a document on its website called Strategies for Optimizing the Supply of N95 Respirators, and they break it down into three levels.
 This page is very well organized and if you’ve got time, I recommend checking it.
 You can go to each level and see the corresponding engineering and administrative controls (please note, all of the following information will come from that page or an extension of it).

 Let’s go over the three levels outlined by the CDC of dealing with a short supply of masks.

-I think of this like our color-coding: green, yellow, and red.
-(The CDC doesn’t use that color coding, that’s definitely the way it makes most sense in my Kati Kleber brain.)
+I think of this as our color-coding: green, yellow, and red.
+(The CDC doesn’t use that color coding, that’s definitely the way it makes the most sense in my Kati Kleber brain.)